EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 #### EmotiBit sensor sampling rates

 - The following table shows the sampling rates at which the sensors operate.
-Since, all the sensors are not operating at the same sampling rates, this information can be useful in understanding teh time-stamping between data from different sensors
+Since all the sensors are not operating at the same sampling rates, this information can be useful in understanding the time-stamping between data from different sensors

 | Function | Sensor IC | Sampling Rate|
 |----------|-----------|--------------|